Set piece: Origin and usage of the term

+Production

 Set pieces are very often planned meticulously using storyboards, screen-tests, and rehearsals, in contrast to smaller scenes where the director and actors may be more improvisational.
 Each action requires the combined efforts of different departments: set builders, physical effects, and special visual effects.
 On most films, different groups of people will work on different set pieces individually since they can take a long time to prepare before shooting.
 For example, the car chase in The Matrix Reloaded took months to prepare and cost $30 million, including $5 million to build the freeway set.